NewGuy012/spider_plot/README.md

 </p>

-### Example 2: Manually setting the axes limits.
+### Example 2: Manually setting the axes limits and axes precision.
 All other optional arguments are set to their default values.
 ```matlab
 % Initialize data points
 D1 = [5 3 9 1 2];